Anushriupadhye03/Project2/README.md

 # New project

-This projectwas created from local system
+This project was created from local system

+Created by Anushri Upadhye